What you can and can’t do about prescription drug use at work

 Employers must also remember that the Americans with Disabilities Act (ADA) limits employers' rights to make medical inquiries of employees and applicants.
 What follows are several relatively common questions employers have with regard to prescription drug use by employees.

-Question: Can we require employees to report any medications they are taking?
+Q: Can we require employees to report any medications they are taking?

-Answer: Generally, no. Asking employees about prescription medications constitutes a medical inquiry under the ADA, in part because it may reveal information about an employee’s disability.
+A: Generally, no. Asking employees about prescription medications constitutes a medical inquiry under the ADA, in part because it may reveal information about an employee’s disability.
 Medical inquiries may be made of employees only if they are job related and consistent with business necessity.

 To show that a direct threat exists, the employer would need to show that there is a significant (and current) risk of substantial harm.
 The risk may not be based on speculation; it must be based on objective medical or other factual evidence regarding a particular individual.
 Even if the employer determines that a significant risk of substantial harm exists, it would need to consider whether the risk can be eliminated or reduced below the level of a direct threat with a reasonable accommodation.